Data in languages C

 Data types

-The data type is determined by a set of values that can take data and a set of operations that can be performed above the data.
+The data type is determined by a set of values that the data can take and a set of operations that can be performed on the data.

 - They can change the value during the program